AfriFeel/facility-server/README.md

 ## Development

 For development, you can run the server with file watching.
-This auto-restarts the server on file changes.
-Run:
+This auto-restart the server on file changes.
+To enable watch mode, run:

 ```
 npm start